Carnosine: benefits, dosage, contraindications

 Effects of carnosine supplementation on glucose metabolism: Pilot clinical trial

-A small clinical trial conducted in patients with type 2 diabetes and diabetic nephropathy shows that taking carnosine at a dose of 1 g twice daily for 12 weeks does not improve blood urea nitrogen or serum creatinine levels, nor the glomerular filtration rate, compared to placebo.
-However, there is a slight improvement in urinary levels of transforming growth factor (TGF)-beta, a marker of kidney damage in these patients.
+A small clinical trial conducted in patients with type 2 diabetes and diabetic nephropathy shows that taking carnosine at a dose of 1 g twice daily for 12 weeks does not improve blood urea nitrogen or serum creatinine levels, nor the glomerular filtration rate, compared with placebo.
+However, a slight improvement is observed in urinary levels of transforming growth factor (TGF)-beta, a marker of kidney damage in these patients.

 Posologie

-Some preliminary clinical research shows that taking a specific product daily for 4 months containing 456 mg of cinnamon extract, 2.5 mg of chromium, and 400 mg of carnosine reduces fasting blood glucose and lean mass compared to placebo.
-However, there was no change in glycosylated hemoglobin, insulin sensitivity, or body weight.
-Other observational research in adults at risk for metabolic syndrome has shown that taking carcinine, a metabolite of carnosine, at a dose of 60 mg daily for 8 weeks was associated with improvements in blood glucose, glycosylated hemoglobin, serum insulin, insulin resistance, and total cholesterol compared to a control group.
-Further studies are needed to confirm the effectiveness of carnosine in metabolic syndrome.
+Some preliminary clinical research shows that daily intake for 4 months of a specific product containing 456 mg of cinnamon extract, 2.5 mg of chromium and 400 mg of carnosine reduces fasting blood glucose and lean mass compared with placebo.
+However, there was no change in glycated hemoglobin, insulin sensitivity, or body weight.
+Other observational research conducted in adults at risk of metabolic syndrome showed that taking carcinine, a metabolite of carnosine, at a dose of 60 mg per day for 8 weeks was associated with improvements in blood glucose, glycated hemoglobin, serum insulin, insulin resistance and total cholesterol compared with a control group.
+More studies are needed to confirm the efficacy of carnosine for metabolic syndrome.

 Posologie